 It is something we can never get back.

-But time spent intentionally, answering our call, in commitment to a practice that deepens our relationship to ourselves is arguably the most important use of our time.
+But time spent intentionally, answering our soul’s calling and commiting to a practice that deepens our relationship to ourselves is arguably the most important use of our time.
 We believe it’s the very reason why we are here.

 A YTT is a considerable commitment to make, but an empowered one at that.
-We are taught to believe, especially as women become mothers and wives, that putting ourselves ahead of others is a selfish act.
-But, it is nearly impossible to serve others when we cannot even serve ourselves; as the saying goes, you can not serve from an empty cup.
+We are taught to believe (especially as women, mothers and wives) that putting ourselves ahead of others is selfish.
+But it is nearly impossible to serve others when we cannot even serve ourselves; as the saying goes, you can not serve from an empty cup.
 Taking care of ourselves first is the best way to care for the people we love.
 And when you immerse yourself in a yoga teacher training at Blue Osa, your cup will surely spilleth over!

 4. I Won’t Know Anyone In The Class